Mr-Frst/SocailEarning/README.md

   This will open a browser window.
 Do the following:
   - ✅ Log in to your SocialEarning.org account.
   - ✅ Log in to your X.com (Twitter) account.
-  - ✅ Ensure your verified X (Twitter) account is added and active on your SocialEarning.org profile.

   This step stores session cookies to allow the bot to run smoothly without repeated logins.